-In line with common sense, we advise manufacturers to use the words “whole grain” in the name of a product only if the product contains more whole grain than reﬁned grain (i.e., 51% or more of the grain is whole grain).
-We allow the use of the Whole Grain Stamp on products containing 8g or more of whole grain ingredients per serving – even if the product may contain more reﬁned grain – because:
+In line with FDA’s 2006 Draft Guidance on Whole Grain Label Statements, we advise manufacturers to use the words “whole grain” in the name of a product only if all the grain in the product is whole grain.
+We allow the use of the Whole Grain Stamp on products containing 8g or more of whole grain ingredients per serving, even if the product contains more reﬁned grain than whole, because:

 No scientiﬁc studies link the percent of whole grain in a product to its health beneﬁts, while scores of studies link the amount of whole grain to better health.
 Every gram helps.

 At a time when consumers typically eat a serving or less of whole grain daily, the addition of another 8g may increase their consumption by 50% – making the Stamp’s minimum level a potent contributor to health.

 Since the Whole Grain Stamp was ﬁrst introduced in 2005, about three-quarters of products using this symbol in fact have oﬀered 16 g – a full serving – or more of whole grain.

 Existing Regulations and Guidelines

 The following government regulations and guidelines may be helpful to those labeling, manufacturing and selling whole grain products.
 Neither FDA nor USDA has established ﬁnal regulations on whole grain labeling, and as can happen with a work in progress, some of these guidelines have not yet been harmonized with others.